Clickbait: Definition

 A defining characteristic of clickbait is misrepresentation in the enticement presented to the user to manipulate them to click onto a link.
 While there is no universally agreed-upon definition of clickbait, Merriam-Webster defines clickbait as "something designed to make readers want to click on a hyperlink, especially when the link leads to content of dubious value or interest."
 Dictionary.com states that clickbait is "a sensationalized headline or piece of text on the Internet designed to entice people to follow a link to an article on another web page."

-In 2014, BuzzFeed editor Ben Smith stated that his publication avoided using clickbait, using a strict definition of clickbait as a headline that is dishonest about the content of the article.
+In 2014, Buzzfeed's editor-in-chief, Ben Smith, stated that his publication avoided using clickbait, using a strict definition of clickbait as a headline that is dishonest about the content of the article.
 Smith noted that Buzzfeed headlines such as "A 5-Year-Old Girl Raised Enough Money To Take Her Father Who Has Terminal Cancer To Disney World" delivered exactly what the headline promised.
 The fact that the headline was written to be eye-catching was irrelevant in Smith's view, since the headline accurately described the article.

 Facebook, while trying to reduce the amount of clickbait shown to users, defined the term as a headline that encourages users to click, but does not tell them what they will see; however, this definition excludes much content that is generally regarded as clickbait.

 A more commonly used definition is a headline that intentionally overpromises and underdelivers.
 The articles associated with such headlines often are unoriginal, and either merely restate the headline, or copy content from a more genuine news source.

 The term clickbait is sometimes used for any article that is unflattering to a person; in such cases, the article is not actually clickbait by any legitimate definition of the term.

 Background

 From a historical perspective, the techniques employed by clickbait authors can be considered derivative of yellow journalism, which presented little or no legitimate well-researched news and instead used eye-catching headlines that included exaggerations of news events, scandal-mongering, or sensationalism.
 One cause of such sensational stories is the controversial practice called checkbook journalism, where news reporters pay sources for their information without verifying its truth.
 In the U.S. it is generally considered an unethical practice, as it often turns celebrities and politicians into lucrative targets of unproven allegations.
-According to Washington Post writer Howard Kurtz, "this thriving tabloid culture has erased the old definitions of news by including tawdry and sensational stories about celebrities for the sake of profit."
+According to the Washington Post writer Howard Kurtz, "this thriving tabloid culture has erased the old definitions of news by including tawdry and sensational stories about celebrities for the sake of profit."